OCA/rma/crm_rma_stock_location/README.rst

 RMA Stock Location
 ==================

-A RMA location can be selected on the warehouses.
+This module addss that lets the user know how much for a product is available 'on hand' and how much is virtually (expected to be) available for RMA locations.
+Adding for the different views (Tree, Form and Kanban) showing that information.

-The product views displays the quantity available and virtual in this RMA location (including its children locations).
+Both quantities are computed and includes its children locations.

 Installation